ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 4.3 Goals of testing
 --------------------

+The overarching goal of this version of the policy is **to establish a testing process that supports the teams.**

 With reference to the test quadrants (:ref:`Figure 1<figure-test-quadrants>`), this policy is restricted to tests supporting the teams and mostly those that are technology facing, hence quadrant Q1 (bottom left) and partly Q2 (top left), functional acceptance tests.